This Term's Topics

 English

 In English we use a selection of quality texts to teach the key skills of spelling, grammar and punctuation.
 These quality texts are also used as models for our extended writing where we look closely at the style, technique and vocabulary choices of the author.
-When writing, children will be encouraged to identify their audience and plan their writing ensuring they use the correct formality, use appropriate grammar, select purposeful vocabulary for affect and ensure they use cohesive devices to connect ideas.
-They will evaluate their writing, learning to edit, and re-draft.
+We will be focusing on extending vocabulary and the use of advanced punctuation.

 In reading, we will be exploring a variety of texts and focusing on answering more formal, assessment style questions.